lhbikos/ReCenterPsychStats/docs/07-OnewayANOVA.md

 **Should we remove outliers?**

-The *rstatix::identify_outliers()* function identifies outlers and extreme outliers.
+The *rstatix::identify_outliers()* function identifies outliers and extreme outliers.

 ```r